A complete guide to GRC

 • No customization: Off-the-shelf software can't be customized according to the user's unique business requirements.

-• Reliance upon the vendor for support: After you purchase off-the-shelf software, if you require support for it, you have to contact the vendor.
-This takes up a lot of time and effort.
+• Reliance upon the vendor for support: After purchasing off-the-shelf software, if you require support for it, you have to contact the vendor.
+This often requires a lot of time and effort.

-• Vendor lock-in: You're stuck with the vendor from which you made the purchase.
+• Vendor lock-in: You're stuck engaging with the vendor you purchased from.

 Low-code platforms

-Organizations have GRC experts who have domain knowledge.
-However, these experts lack the technical expertise required to translate their knowledge into working software that can be leveraged to implement a GRC framework in their organization.
-Hiring external stakeholders to do the GRC framework implementation or using off-the-shelf software are not optimal, practical solutions.
+Organizations often have GRC experts who have domain knowledge.
+However, these internal experts might lack the technical expertise required to translate their knowledge into working software that can be leveraged into a GRC framework.
+Hiring external stakeholders to develop the GRC framework implementation or using off-the-shelf software are not optimal, practical solutions.

 There is an alternative: low-code platforms.